fosslight/en/scanner/README.md

 ![](../assets/img/fosslight_scanner.jpg)

-FOSSLight Scanner can perform to analysis for open source compliance at once.
-It can perform the open source analysis of source code, binary and dependency.
-Also, it can check whether or not it complies with the copyright/license writing rule.
+FOSSLight Scanner can perform an analysis for open source compliance at once.
+It can perform open source analysis of source code, binary and dependency.
+Also, it can check whether an open source complies with the copyright/license writing rule.

 ## Features